addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

      -
         + None (AWS does not charge for these basic VPC building blocks)
      -
+        + During this exercise, we will deploy basic VPC components.
-        + These basic VPC components will be created as part of the CloudFormation Stack.
+        + They will be deployed as part of the CloudFormation Stack.
    * - On-demand Instances
      -
         + $0.0116 per hour per Instance (t2.micro)
      -
-        + During this exercise, we will us three (3) Instances.
+        + During this exercise, we will deploy two (2) Instances.
 The AMI that will be used is **'Ubuntu Server 16.04 LTS'**, which combined with the **'t2.micro'** Instance Type, is **'Free tier eligible'**.
-        + These Instances will be launched as part of a CloudFormation Stack.
+        + They will be deployed as part of a CloudFormation Stack.
-        + It is not expected that these Instances will need to be running for more than one hour.
+        + They should not need to run for more than a hour or so.
    * - NAT Gateway
      -
         + Between $0.045 and $0.093 per hour, depending on Region.
         + Between $0.045 and $0.093 per GB of data processed, depending on Region.
      -
-        + We will create a NAT Gateway during this exercise.
+        + During this exercise, we will deploy a NAT Gateway.
-        + It will be created as part of a CloudFormation Stack.
+        + It will be deployed as part of a CloudFormation Stack.
         + It should not need to run for more than a hour or so.
         + A small amount of data will be processed through it.
    * - Application Load-balancing